Icyrockton/MegaVul/README.md

 3. No scope needs to be checked, fill in the name
 4. Directly generate a token starting with `ghp_xxxx` or `gho_xxxx`.

-The log file will be saved in `vul4c/storage/logging`.

 A sample `config.yaml` file is as follows
 ```yaml
 proxy: